j-mattias/exercise-html-css-poster-shop/README.md

 > [!NOTE]
-> Flex version is in a separate branch
+> Flex version is in a separate branch.
+Made a more responsive grid version, without media queries.

 ![poster](./poster.png)